TIMWOOD: The Seven Wastes of Lean Manufacturing

 - Reduce the changeover time

 - Ensure workers adhere to procedures

 Many problems hide under the "sea" of inventory.
 We end up putting up with unreliable machinery and suppliers because the consequences are disguised by the amount of inventory we have to work with.

 The waste of motion refers to the movement within a process rather than the movement of material between processes (transportation).
 You can see this when you watch someone at work and see how often they have to stretch too far, re-orient their project, or perform some sort of gymnastic maneuver to achieve their work.

 The waste of motion can also apply to machines, which you can observe when it has to travel for ten or twenty seconds before it actually reaches the product and starts to perform its function.
 It is far better to have the products and equipment in an easy and comfortable position to prevent stress and delays.

-Reduce or eliminate motion waste by:
+How to reduce or eliminate motion waste

 - Improving workstation layouts to prevent excessive walking, bending, or reaching

 - Arranging methods to allow parts to transfer smoothly from one hand to the other

 - Redesigning the workplace layout to allow for less reorientation of materials